Tax at the point of sale

 VAT accounting is a legal obligation

-You’re required to register for VAT once you pass the earning threshold.
+You’re required to register for VAT once you pass the registration threshold.
 And then you’re obliged to maintain your VAT accounting records.
+As noted above, from April 2022, you are required to maintain your records digitally whether that is in compliant software or a spreadsheet.

 HMRC can charge significant fines to businesses that fail to accurately account for VAT.
 Late filing, late payment and incorrect information can also be heavily penalised.
 Make sure your returns are accurate and on time.